anhermon/Council/ai_docs/project_context.md

 - **Security:** Extensive validation for path traversal, SSRF (URL validation), XXE (XML security checks), and command injection prevention in all user inputs.
 - **Code Quality:** Project uses Ruff for linting and formatting.
 Run `uv run ruff check --fix src/` and `uv run ruff format src/` to maintain code quality.
 All linting issues should be resolved before committing.
 - **Configuration Separation:** No user-specific configuration values should be hardcoded in the repository.
 All model names, API endpoints, and other user-specific settings must come from environment variables.
+- **Uncommitted Reviews:** Use `--uncommitted` flag to review only files with uncommitted changes.
+This is useful for pre-commit reviews.